-1) Preliminary Notice is Required
+1) Notice To Owner is Strictly Required

-- If hired by the general contractor, send the notice to the property owner;
+- If hired by the general contractor, send the notice to the property owner.

 - If hired by a sub-subcontractor, send the notice to the property owner, the general contractor and the subcontractor.

-Mechanics lien claimants in Florida must record their mechanics lien within 90 days from last furnishing labor, services or materials to a construction project.
-The 90 day period starts to count when the substantive portion of your work is completed, and you cannot include the correction of deficiencies in work or warranty work when determining this date.
-If you are an equipment rental company, the last date of furnishing is the last date the equipment was actually on site and available to the parties for use.
+Mechanics lien claimants in Florida must record their mechanics lien within 90 days from the last day they provided labor, services or materials to a construction or renovation project.
+The 90-day period begins to count down when the substantive portion of your work is completed, and you cannot include the correction of deficiencies in work, punch-list work, or warranty work in determining this date.
+For equipment rental companies specifically, the last date of furnishing is the last date the equipment was actually on site and available to the parties for use.

 - Sub-sub-subcontractors (those hired by sub-subs)